Local Group Velocity Distribution inside Superradiant Condensates: Black hole-condensate system

 Higher-order corrections to the real part can be found in Ref.~\cite{Baumann:2019eav}.
 The imaginary part is also referred to as the superradiant rate.
 A positive value of $\Gamma_{nlm}$ indicates energy transfer from the BH to the scalar field, consistent with the superradiant condition $\omega<m\Omega_\mathrm{H}$.
 Here, $\Omega_\mathrm{H} \equiv a/(2r_gr_+)$ is the angular velocity of the event horizon.
 In this case, the scalar field grows exponentially, leading to the formation of a BH-condensate system, as illustrated in Fig.~\ref{fig:BH_condensate_schema}.
 If $\Gamma_{nlm}<0$, energy flows from the scalar field to the BH.

 After obtaining the eigenfrequency, the radial function $R(r)$ can be determined by \cite{Dolan:2007mj}

 with

 Here, the subscript $n$ is added to $R$ to show its dependence on $\omega_{nlm}$.
 The functions $S$ and $\phi$ will be similarly relabeled below.
 In addition, the coefficients $a_k$ can be obtained from the recurrence relation provided in Ref.~\cite{Dolan:2007mj}.
-The peak position of the radial function, denoting the characteristic radius $r_\mathrm{c}$ of the condensate, can be estimated by $r_\mathrm{c} \approx \bar{n}r_\mathrm{b}$, where $r_\mathrm{b} = 1/(\rg \mu^2)$ is the Bohr radius.
+The peak position of the radial function can be denoted by $r_\mathrm{p}$ and the length scale can be characterized by the Bohr radius $r_\mathrm{b} = 1/(r_g \mu^2)$.

 The modes in the condensate with different values of $l = m$ result in distinct evolution stages \cite{Ficarra:2018rfu,Guo:2022mpr}.
 Modes with smaller $l = m$ have larger superradiant rates and GW emission fluxes.
 Thus, they experience earlier and shorter evolution stages.
 The modes with $n = 0$ are typically the dominant modes in each stage.
 These $n = 0$ modes initially grow exponentially until the BH spin drops to the values when the superradiance threshold $\omega = m \Omega_H$ is reached.
 Their masses gradually decrease due to GW emission thereafter, with a large fraction dissipated at the GW emission timescale.
-In this work, we focus on the most unstable mode $\{0,1,1\}$ after it reaches the superradiance threshold, and examine its rotational properties.
+In this work, we focus on the most unstable mode $\{0,1,1\}$ after it reaches the superradiance threshold, and examine its local group velocity distribution.